Money & Tipping

 Money & ATM's

-Cash can be brought for safety, if an ATM is empty or does not function.
+Cash can be brought for safety if an ATM is empty or does not function.
 Ideally, you should bring a credit card with you, as withdrawing money from cash machines with the Maestro card is only possible in larger cities.
-With a credit card you can easily withdraw money at almost all cash machines and you are insured in case of damage.
-VISA and Mastercard are the commonly accepted credit cards, but American Express and Diners Club are also accepted in large hotels and at ATMs.
-Meanwhile the network of ATMs in the country is very well developed.
-It is therefore no longer absolutely necessary to carry cash.
-In addition, you should take along a cash reserve (about US$/€200 p.p.) to be prepared for all eventualities.
+With a credit card, you can easily withdraw money at almost all cash machines, and you are insured in case of damage.
+VISA and Mastercard are the commonly accepted credit cards, but American Express and Diners Club are also accepted in large hotels and ATMs.
+Meanwhile, the network of ATMs in the country is very well developed.
+It is therefore no longer absolutely necessary to carry cash, but we still suggest you to take along a cash reserve (about US$/€200 p.p.) to be prepared for all eventualities.

-- Foreigner restaurants (ferenji restaurants): about 10% if service charge is not already included
+- Foreigner restaurants (Ferengi restaurants): about 10% if the service charge is not already included

-- Local restaurants: rounding up the bill, 5% is fine
+- Local restaurants: rounding up the bill or something like 5% is fine

 - For the trekking tours also tip staff such as cooks, assistants, scouts, mule men (you can ask and discuss this openly with you guide)